CheckboxWrite or update your last will and testament

 Using balance transfer credit cards can save you hundreds of dollars in interest each year.
 I’ve avoided paying any interest on my credit cards until this year.
 Even though the card I’m paying interest on only has a 5.9 % interest rate it kills me to see I’ve wasted a percentage of my income each month.

 My wife and I are going to apply for the credit cards and transfer our balances to these 0% balance transfer credit cards.
-Click here to see the cards we’ll be using.

 Calling your credit cards is another way to lower your interest rate.
 Call the number on the back of the card and ask them to give you the best rate they can offer.
 You might be surprised at how often this works.